GrisellTavitas/MechaCar_Statistical_Analysis/README.md

 Two sample t test, for getting an accurate analysis that works better with a large sample size.

 -What data is needed to run the statistical test?
-We would need to collect the information about the safety feature in the vehicule vs the price, and the same information from the competitiors.
+We would need to collect the information about the safety feature in the vehicule vs the price, and the same information from the competitors.